madswh/504DA_0306/README.txt

 Day 7:
    - Continued reviews and verification of each other's work, discussing project improvements via Discord.
+   - Made a pillar factory to eliminate duplicate pillar spawns.
    - Tweaked battle mechanics to fit class capabilities.
+   - The database made one connection.
+   - Check appeared 100 times; it should be once when the game started.
+   - While working on the database, tried saving the game, noticed an error, and added an explicit check for existence.
+   - Played the game and identified bugs.
+   - While playing the game, identified bugs and created stories about them.
+   - Created doc strings.
+   - Added Boss Monster Mechanic.
+   - The hero didn't acquire the pillar after the battle was won.
    - Continued finalizing the SRS.
    - Continued working on the initial draft for project presentation slides.
+   - Prepared the final formal iteration deliverables and conducted preliminary unit tests.

 Sources: